3.07, third floor, FAB

 - MA in Global and Comparative History

-My research is concerned with empire, race and slavery in the eighteenth and nineteenth centuries, focusing on the Caribbean and its place in the wider (British Atlantic) world.
+My research is concerned with empire, race, warfare and slavery in the eighteenth and nineteenth centuries, focusing on the Caribbean and its place in the wider (British Atlantic) world.
 Working in cultural history, I draw on theories, methods and concepts from historical sociology, postcolonial studies and historical geography.
 In so doing, I seek to foster interdisciplinary dialogue around notions of centre/margin, the ‘transnational’ and ‘transimperial’.
-I was the Principal Investigator on an AHRC-funded project that focused on the West India Regiments:

 Africa’s Sons Under Arms: Race, Military Bodies and the British West India Regiments in the Atlantic world, 1795-1914